-K. Functional Expenses
+L. Functional Expenses

 The costs of providing programs and other activities have been summarized on a functional basis in the statement of activities.
 The School has only one program service, which is the operation of a charter school.
 The statement of functional expenses presents the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited and, in some cases, to one or more functions.
-Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
 The expenses that are allocated include technical services, property services, and depreciation.
 Property services and depreciation are allocated based on estimated square footage, and technical services are allocated based on estimated project and purpose usage.

-L. Income Taxes
+M. Income Taxes

 BSDS, Inc. is a nonprofit organization exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The School has been classified as a publicly-supported entity, which is not a private foundation under Section 509(a) of the Code.
 The School has adopted the provisions of the FASB ASC 740-10 as it might apply to their financial transactions.
 The School's policy is to record a liability for any tax provision that is beneficial to the School, including any related interest and penalties, when it is more likely than not the position taken by management with respect to the transaction or class of transactions will be overturned by a taxing authority upon examination.
-Management believes there are no such positions as of June 30, 2022, and accordingly, no liability has been accrued.
+Management believes there are no such positions as of June 30, 2023, and accordingly, no liability has been accrued.

-M. Subsequent Events
+N. Subsequent Events

-The School has evaluated subsequent events through December 19, 2022, the date which the financial statements were available to be issued.
+The School has evaluated subsequent events through December 8, 2023, the date which the financial statements were available to be issued.